Best Meditation Timer App for a Simple Beginner Practice

 For tech-light users trying to start small, a web timer is often easier than a subscription app because it removes feeds, badges, and account setup.

-Suggested image caption: Calm phone timer screen with bells and no feed, showing a beginner-friendly meditation timer experience.
+Suggested image caption: Minimal meditation timing screen with soft bell options, simple presets, and no social feed, designed for a beginner-friendly practice.

 Limitations